© Getty Images

 Constanza’s death

-- When D. Constanza died, Pedro and Inês assumed their relationship, and came to live in the palace attached to the Santa Clara Convent, located next to the Mondego river and Quinta das Lágrimas (pictured).
+- Constanza died in 1349, supposedly due to her displeasure over her husband's continued affection for Inês.
+After her death, Pedro and Inês resumed their relationship, and came to live in the palace attached to the Santa Clara Convent, located next to the Mondego River and Quinta das Lágrimas (pictured).

 © Getty Images